 A surety bond assures that you’re protected if the contractor skips out and doesn’t finish the project or if he winds up doing sub-par, shoddy work.
 This bonding ensures that you won’t have to use your own cash or homeowner’s insurance to foot the bill in such cases.

 A contractor’s insurance protects you against the cost of both damages and lawsuits.
 If during the renovation project, some kind of damage occurs to your home, you (or your insurer) won’t have to pay for repairs.
 Also, if one of the contractor’s employees is injured working on your project, you won’t be liable.

 What Kind/How Much Insurance?

-Taking steps to make sure your contractor is insured in the Greater Toronto Area is just the beginning.
+Taking steps to make sure your contractor is insured in the Ontario is just the beginning.
 You also need to make sure the contractor has adequate coverage and the right types of insurance.

 First, would the contractor’s insurance cover major damage to your home?
 If, say, you live in a $1.5 million home, and your contractor’s insurance would cover only $500,000 in damages, then you probably need to keep looking.

 Your contractor should carry general contractor liability insurance comprising the following types/levels of coverage:

 - Liability insurance – Covers injury to you or your family and protects you from lawsuits

 - Workman’s Comp – Protection for the contractor’s employees in the event of injury (not required in all states for smaller contractors, so you’ll need to ask)

 - Property damage – Covers damages to your home during the course of the project